 Mezzanines

-Note: An industrial mezzanine is not to be confused with a mezzanine card, which is a type of printed circuit board assembly.
+Note: An industrial mezzanine should not be confused with a mezzanine card, which is a type of printed circuit board assembly used in electronic systems.

 Applications of Mezzanines

-Manufacturers, suppliers, distributors, and service companies all make use of mezzanines.
-These consumers include industries such as food service, storage, manufacturing, agriculture, aerospace, retail, education, transportation, healthcare, and outdoor recreation.
+Mezzanines are widely utilized by manufacturers, suppliers, distributors, and service companies across various industries.
+Common sectors benefiting from mezzanine installations include food service, storage, manufacturing, agriculture, aerospace, retail, education, transportation, healthcare, and outdoor recreation.

 History of Mezzanines